My brother Tom is a successful real estate broker and an awesome salesman, at that.

-“You know why you’re not selling, Roger?
-You’re too intellectual.”
+“You know why you’re not selling, Roger?”
+Tom started as the couple drove away.
+“You’re too intellectual.”

-“You scare buyers with too much, complex information,” Tom said.
-“They may come away saying you’re a bright guy, but they don’t come away saying, ‘I wanna’ buy!’
-That couple?”
+“Really!
+You scare buyers with too much, too complex information,” Tom said.
+“They may come away saying you’re smart, but they don’t come away saying, ‘I wanna’ buy!'”

 Roger nodded.
 Tom continued.

 “When the wife asked how the electronic thermostat worked, you gave her a seven-minute dissertation on how it was designed, with a full appendix on how the entire heating system worked, from the thermostat, to the fuel oil, to the hot water, to the pipes running through the house.

 “I could see it in her eyes.
 You scared her, man!
 She thought she was buying the Space Shuttle.”